World Cup 2022 European Qualifiers: Who has qualified for Qatar? Group tables, standings, fixtures, dates

 Group B

-Spain leapfrogged Sweden atop Group B by one point with a 4-0 win over Georgia on Sunday - but the Scandinavians have two games in hand and will look to maintain pressure when they face Greece on Wednesday.
+Spain leapfrogged Sweden atop Group B with a 4-0 win over Georgia - and their position as group leaders has been further strengthened after the latest matchday.

-Janne Andersson's side will be hoping the Spaniards suffer a shock result against Kosovo, who have averaged one point per game and rank third - having only made their debut for tournament qualification during World Cup 2018.
+The Scandinavians went down 2-1 to Greece in their last outing, while Spain saw off Kosovo, who only made their debut for tournament qualification during World Cup 2018 and now drop to fourth.

 Group C

-Group C has opened up after runners-up Switzerland held group-leaders Italy to a 0-0 draw on Sunday.
+Group C had opened up when Switzerland held Italy to a 0-0 draw.

-The Azzurri now top the table by four points but have played two games more than the Swiss, who have the opportunity to narrow the gap when they face Northern Ireland on Wednesday.
+But the latest matchday saw the Azzurri stretch their lead at the summit to six points as they thrashed rock-bottom Lithuania 5-0 while the Swiss were thwarted in a stalemate with Northern Ireland.

 Group D

-France have been struggling to find their groove in this campaign but a crucial win over Finland on Tuesday sees them open up a seven-point lead at the top of the group.
+France have been struggling to find their groove in this campaign but a crucial win over Finland saw them open up a seven-point lead at the top of the group.

 Didier Deschamps' side now have three wins and three draws from six games in Group D.